Polprzewodnikowy/SummerCart64/docs/06_build_guide.md

 These steps assume you are using modern Windows OS (version 10 or higher).

 As for software, here's list of required applications:
- - [FT_PROG](https://ftdichip.com/utilities/#ft_prog) - FTDI FT232H EEPROM programming software
+ - [FT_PROG](https://ftdichip.com/utilities/#ft_prog) - FTDI FT232H EEPROM programming software.
- - [Python 3](https://www.python.org/downloads/) with `pip3` - necessary for initial programming script: `primer.py`
+ - [Python 3](https://www.python.org/downloads/) with `pip3` - necessary for initial programming script: `primer.py`.
+ - This repository.

 Programming must be done in specific order for `primer.py` script to work correctly.

 First, program FT232H EEPROM:
- 1. Connect SC64 board to the PC with USB-C cable
+ 1. Connect SC64 board to the PC with USB-C cable.
- 2. Locate FT232H EEPROM template `ft232h_config.xml`
+ 2. Locate FT232H EEPROM template `ft232h_config.xml` from the `fw/ftdi/` directory.
- 3. Launch `FT_PROG` software
+ 3. Launch `FT_PROG` software.
- 4. Click on `Scan and parse` if no device has shown up
+ 4. Click on `Scan and parse` if no device has shown up.
- 5. Right click on SC64 device and choose `Apply Template -> From File`
+ 5. Right click on SC64 device and choose `Apply Template -> From File`.
- 6. Select previously located `ft232h_config.xml`
+ 6. Select previously located `ft232h_config.xml`.
- 7. Right click on SC64 device and choose `Program Device`
+ 7. Right click on SC64 device and choose `Program Device`.

 Your SC64 should be ready for next programming step.